turingschool/backend-curriculum-site/module2/lessons/intro_to_mvc.md

 Let’s also quickly talk about why the 2nd path isn’t a good idea.

 ### Recap
+* What does MVC stand for?

-* What are the responsibilities for models, views, and controllers in the MVC pattern?
+* What are the responsibilities for each part of the MVC pattern?
+* How is data passed through the MVC pattern?
 * What is the difference between `<%= %>` and `<% %>`?